ancient-military-history

 Offensive Weapons

 Egyptian warships carried a range of weapons for both ranged and close combat.
 The most iconic offensive feature was the reinforced ram at the bow.
 This ram was often tipped with bronze or iron and designed to puncture enemy hulls below the waterline.
-Ships would approach at speed and strike the side of an opponent, causing catastrophic flooding.
+Ships would approach at speed and strike the side of an opponent, causing catastrophic flooding that often sank the target within minutes.
+The ram was not merely a projection of the hull but a carefully engineered structure that distributed the force of impact across the ship’s frame.

-Archers and slingers stationed on raised platforms or in the rigging could suppress enemy crews.
-Javelins, throwing spears, and eventually grappling hooks were used to disable rigging and prepare for boarding.
-Some reliefs show soldiers throwing "fire pots" – clay vessels filled with burning pitch – though this was rare.
+Archers and slingers stationed on raised platforms or in the rigging could suppress enemy crews before boarding.
+Javelins, throwing spears, and grappling hooks were used to disable rigging and prepare for boarding.
+Some reliefs show soldiers throwing fire pots, clay vessels filled with burning pitch, though this tactic was rare due to the risk of fire spreading to the attacking ship.
+The combination of ranged and close combat weapons made Egyptian warships formidable opponents, capable of engaging enemy vessels at multiple ranges.

 Defensive Measures

 To protect crew members, warships had wooden shields mounted along the rails.
-These shields could be hinged to allow rowers to continue working while protected.
-The hull itself was built with thick strakes at the waterline and around the ram area.
+These shields could be hinged to allow rowers to continue working while protected, with small gaps for the oars to pass through.
+The hull itself was built with thick strakes at the waterline and around the ram area, providing additional protection against enemy rams and projectiles.
+Some ships may have carried a cloth or leather awning to shield rowers from enemy arrows, though this would have been removed during combat to prevent fire hazards.

 Strategic Functions and Naval Campaigns